-- 1.1 Gloucester City Council (the Licensing Authority) is responsible for the licensing of 'licensable activities' under the Licensing Act 2003 (The Act).
-According to the Act, licensable activities are as follows: - The retail sale of alcohol (including via the internet or mail order); - The supply of alcohol to members of registered clubs; - The provision of regulated entertainment in the presence of an audience including the performance of a play; film exhibitions; indoor sporting events; boxing or wrestling events (indoor and outdoor); performing live music and playing recorded music (except incidental music); dance performances and entertainment of similar descriptions; - The provision of facilities for dancing and making music; - The supply of hot food or hot drink between 2300 hours and 0500 hours ('late night refreshments'). - 1.2 The Licensing Act 2003 imposes a duty on the City Council as Licensing Authority to produce, develop and review a Licensing Policy that sets out the policies that the Licensing Authority will generally apply to promote the licensing objectives when making decisions under the Act.
+- 2.1 Gloucester City Council (the Licensing Authority) is responsible for the licensing of 'licensable activities' under the Licensing Act 2003 (The Act).
+According to the Act, licensable activities are as follows: - The retail sale of alcohol (including via the internet or mail order); - The supply of alcohol to members of registered clubs; - The provision of regulated entertainment in the presence of an audience including the performance of a play; film exhibitions; indoor sporting events; boxing or wrestling events (indoor and outdoor); performing live music and playing recorded music (except incidental music); dance performances and entertainment of similar descriptions; - The supply of hot food or hot drink between 2300 hours and 0500 hours ('late night refreshments'). - 2.2 The Licensing Act 2003 imposes a duty on the City Council as Licensing Authority to produce, develop and review a Licensing Policy that sets out the policies that the Licensing Authority will generally apply to promote the licensing objectives when making decisions under the Act.
 The Licensing Authority will actively seek to promote the four statutory licensing objectives that are set out in section 5 of the Licensing Act 2003, which are as follows: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm

 These 4 objectives are the only matters to be taken into account in determining the application.
 Each objective is of equal importance and the Licensing Authority's policy relating to each of them is given in this Licensing Policy.
-Where the Licensing Authority receives relevant representations regarding an application from a "Responsible Authority" (a list of Responsible Authorities is attached together with their contact details in Appendix G) or an "Interested Party", thereby invoking the Licensing Authority's discretion to consider the matter, the Licensing Authority may consider attaching conditions to licences to promote the licensing objectives as appropriate.
-If no relevant representations are received by the Licensing Authority the application will be granted in the terms sought and no additional conditions imposed; conditions will be proportionate and only those necessary to achieve the licensing objectives will be applied.
+Where the Licensing Authority receives relevant representations regarding an application from a "Responsible Authority" (a list of Responsible Authorities is attached together with their contact details in Appendix I) or 'Other Persons' The licensing authorities discretion is invoked to consider the matter.
+'Other Persons' may include any of the following:-